anujksirohi/Survey-on-Graph-Transformers/README.md

 ## Graph Transformers

 This repository contains a list of papers on the Graph Transformers; we categorize them based on their detailed techniques.
 I will try to make this list updated.
-If you found any missed paper, please don't do suugest.
+If you found any missed paper, please  do sugest.

 ### Survey
 1. Transformer for Graphs: An Overview from Architecture Perspective. arXiv 2022. [[paper]](https://arxiv.org/abs/2202.08455)